Githarold/BartendAiRtist/README.md

 We're always looking to improve BartendAiRtist and welcome contributions.
 If you have ideas for new features or feedback on existing ones, please reach out by opening an issue or submitting a pull request.

-## 📄 License

-BartendAiRtist is released under the MIT License.
-For more details, see the LICENSE file.

 ## 📞 Contact Us

 Got questions or feedback?
 We'd love to hear from you!
 Contact us at [contact@bartendairtist.com](mailto:contact@bartendairtist.com).